 KidsVoice also advocates in individual schools and at the district level to ensure that every child receives an appropriate education with appropriate resources.

 Foster youth lose 3-6 months of academic progress every time they switch schools due to a change in their placement.
 They are twice as likely to repeat grades.
 KidsVoice enforces the rights of children in foster and group homes to remain in their home school district—as required by federal law.
 When that is not possible, we ensure that our clients are immediately enrolled in an appropriate school setting in their new district.

 KidsVoice also specializes in special education advocacy, school discipline, and helping high school students prepare for college.
 We are proud to have helped advocate for a new Pennsylvania law that provides tuition waivers to current and former foster youth who attend college.

-For more detail about our education-related services, please see our Resources page.
+For more detail about our education-related services, please see our Education page.

 In addition to dismal job prospects, foster youth face several types of other financial threats.
 Our clients often have credit issues due to relatives who have taken out credit cards or place utilities in their names.
 Some clients with childhood disabilities are saddled with debts from Social Security overpayments, which can arise when an unscrupulous relative continues to claim this income even when the child is first in foster care elsewhere and not eligible for ongoing payments.

 Never miss an update!
 Sign up for the KidsVoice newsletter to learn about upcoming events, announcements, donor and volunteer opportunities, and current initiatives.